SaifKbishi/my_shop_cart/README.md

-# implementing Redux to demonstrate a Shopping Cart
+# Shopping Cart with Redux

 Using material-UI library to create a user interface for react app